Woody2143/woody2143.github.io/_posts/2015-12-03-atlantapm.markdown

   - `prompt` function
   - `repeat {} until $condition` is fairly neat
   - [Util](http://perlmonks.org/?node=Util) said some wrong stuff.
 Corrections were made.
 Apologies were offered.
 We grew closer as a group.
-  - Pick and Roll are not only functions, but they are fun to day.
+  - Pick and Roll are not only functions, but they are fun to say.

 # Misc
 - MDW has a noisy phone.